edgexfoundry/edgex-examples/application-services/custom/camera-management/README.md

 6. Run the following `make` command to run the edgex core services along with the Onvif and Usb device services.

-  > **Note:** The `ds-onvif-camera` parameter can be omitted if no Onvif cameras are present, or the `ds-usb-camera` parameter can be omitted if no usb cameras are present.
+  > **Note**: The `ds-onvif-camera` parameter can be omitted if no Onvif cameras are present, or the `ds-usb-camera` parameter can be omitted if no usb cameras are present.
 ```shell
    make run no-secty ds-onvif-camera ds-usb-camera
 ```